CyberMiles/travis/docs/connect-testnet.rst

 ::

-  Welcome to the Geth JavaScript console!
+  Welcome to the Travis JavaScript console!
   > personal.newAccount()
   ...